asili2001/arias/docs/randomUtils.md

 ## `stringToColor`

-The `stringToColor` function generates a color code from a given string.
-This can be useful for visually representing different strings with distinct colors.
+### Converts a given string into a hexadecimal color code with optional opacity and darkness adjustments.
+This function generates a deterministic color based on the input string.
+The color can be further modified by adjusting its opacity and darkness levels.
+The generated color code includes an alpha channel for opacity.

 ### Attributes

-* **str**: The input string from which to generate the color.
+* **str**: The input string to be converted into a color.
+The same string will always generate the same color.
+* **opacity**: The opacity level of the color as a percentage (0 to 100).
+Defaults to 100% (fully opaque).
+* **darkness**: The darkness level of the color as a percentage (0 to 100).
+A higher percentage results in a darker color.
+Defaults to 0% (no darkening).

 ### Returns

-* A hexadecimal color code string.
+* A hexadecimal color code string in the format `#RRGGBBAA`, where `RR`, `GG`, and `BB` represent the red, green, and blue components, and `AA` represents the alpha (opacity).

 ### Example